October 1, 2024

 Authority of Security Services

-University of Puget Sound Security Services Staff have the authority to ask persons for identification and to determine whether individuals have lawful business on campus grounds.
+University of Puget Sound Security Services staff has the authority to ask persons for identification and to determine whether individuals have lawful business on campus grounds.
 Campus Safety Officers also have the authority to enforce campus rules and regulations, as well as issue parking tickets, which are billed to the financial accounts of students.
 Our Campus Safety Officers do not have powers of arrest.
 Criminal incidents are referred to the Tacoma Police Department or other law enforcement agencies that have jurisdiction on the campus.
 The Security Services Department reports to the Vice President for Student Affairs and the Dean of Students.

 All crime victims and witnesses are strongly encouraged to immediately report any crime to the Security Services.
-Prompt reporting will assure timely posting of warning notices on campus and timely disclosures of crime statistics.
+Prompt reporting will ensure timely posting of warning notices on campus and timely disclosures of crime statistics.

 Security Services Trainings